Paris is culture, art, architecture, beauty... but it is also very big. Touring its main points with a specialized guide is a great idea.

 9. Louvre Tours

-That the Louvre is the most famous museum in Paris (and probably the whole world) is something we all know.
+We all know that the Louvre is the most famous museum in Paris (and probably the whole world).
 And when it comes to visiting a museum of such magnitude, there is nothing better than taking a guided tour to get to know it well, understand what we see and make our time inside the museum more efficient and get more out of the visit.

 There are different types of guided tours, from the most "express", where the guide will make sure you do not miss the essentials to more extended tours, where an art expert will describe the main works in a more complete tour.
 Come and discover the culture that awaits you at the Louvre with an expert guide.

-If you want to read more about the experience of visiting the Louvre, I have created a guide to the Louvre, guided tours and how to buy tickets, so you won't have any doubts!
+If you want to read more about the experience of visiting the Louvre, I have created a guide to the Louvre, guided tours and how to buy tickets.
+You won't be left in any doubt!

 If you feel like doing this tour, you can read more details in my guide on the best tours to Versailles from Paris.
-You can get there by train or bus and with only one day you can enjoy the most of a spectacular landscape that will not leave you indifferent.
+You can get there by train or bus and in just one day you will be able to enjoy a spectacular landscape that will not leave you indifferent.

 Organize your guided tour of Paris